WebAssembly/wasi-sdk/CppExceptions.md

   issues in this repository itself as well as [resolving some upstream issues](https://github.com/llvm/llvm-project/issues/188077).
 * Currently `-fwasm-exceptions` is a required flag to enable C++ exceptions.
-  It's unclear whethe `-fexceptions` should also be supported as a substitute.
+  It's unclear whether `-fexceptions` should also be supported as a substitute.
 * Currently LLVM defaults to using the legacy exception-handling proposal and this will likely change in the future.
-Precompiled libraries for wasi-sdk are all built with the standard exception-handlign proposal.
+Precompiled libraries for wasi-sdk are all built with the standard exception-handling proposal.
 * Currently `-lunwind` is required when linking, but this may become automatic in the future.